-The Housing Committee advises and assists residents with district-wide housing issues; lobbies to better address housing concerns; and raises the level of discourse to elevate housing in the planning of our community.
-The Housing Committee has focused on issues such as rent control/rent stabilization, senior/elderly housing concerns/issues, middle classes and Mitchell-Lama housing; cooperatives, condominiums and public housing.
+The Housing Committee advises and assists residents with district-wide housing issues; proactively impacting city housing policy to better address housing concerns in the district as a whole; and raises the level of discourse to ensure that the housing needs of residents figure prominently in the planning of our community.
+Community Board 8's Housing committee focuses on educating district residents about housing issues ranging from rent control/rent stabilization, senior/elderly housing concerns/issues, Mitchell-Lama housing; and cooperatives and condominiums concerns.

-To that end, the Housing Committee periodically holds town hall forums featuring housing professionals.
-These well-attended forums have examined a variety of housing subjects including: the tax fairness for cooperatives/condominiums; New York State's Division of Housing and Community Renewal's Housing Amendments; New York City's Rent Guidelines Board; women and housing discrimination, rent control/rent stabilization; and inclusionary zoning and affordable housing.
+The Housing Committee has held town hall forums examining a variety of housing subjects including: indoor air quality, emergency preparedness, the tax and legislative issues of cooperatives/condominiums shareholders/owners; women and housing discrimination, rent control/rent stabilization; and affordable housing.